chaunceyt/aichat-workspace-operator/README.md

 ## Objectives

 Create a Kubernetes Operator that creates the `control-plane` for a **Namespace-as-a-Service**.
 The operator should manage the lifecycle of each Kubernetes resource needed to run the selected service in a namespace.
 By dynamically creating, and managing the resources needed to run a AIChat Workspace.
-The resources for each AIChat Workspace should be separated, reducing interference between tenants and optimizing resource utilization.
+The resources for each AIChat Workspace should be separated and scaled-to-zeros when there has been no requests, reducing interference between tenants and optimizing resource utilization.

 Create a **LLM-as-a-Service** using Ollama to provide the API for interacting with LLMs.
 The interface to this will be an AIChat Workspace or direct calls to the Ollama API endpoint.